Pelvic Floor Exercises

 What are pelvic floor exercises?

 Pelvic floor exercises are targeted contractions and relaxations of the muscles at the base of your pelvis.
-They may help improve bladder and bowel control, pelvic support, and confidence with daily activity, coughing, lifting, exercise, pregnancy recovery, and post-surgical rehabilitation when prescribed and progressed properly.
+They may help improve bladder and bowel control, pelvic support and confidence with daily activity when prescribed and progressed properly.

 Quick guide to pelvic floor exercises

-• May help with leakage, urgency, pelvic heaviness, and post-surgical recovery
+• They may help with leakage, urgency, pelvic heaviness and post-surgical recovery.

-• Programs often need progression from lying to standing and functional tasks
+• Programs often progress from lying to standing and functional tasks.

 How do your pelvic floor muscles work?